-Policy C-WR-3e: Support the actions and facilities needed by public water suppliers to meet the demands estimated in adopted master facilities plans, consistent with the adopted Local Coastal Plan, community water management plans, and in a manner that protects coastal resources.
-(CCC REVISED - GP2020)
+Policy C-WR-3d: Support the actions and facilities needed by public water suppliers to meet the demands estimated in adopted master facilities plans, consistent with the adopted Local Coastal Plan, community water management plans, and in a manner that protects the natural environment.
+(GP2020)

-Policy C-WR-3f: Require public water suppliers to avoid or minimize significant adverse impacts on the environment resulting from water supply, storage, and transmission facilities, including impacts on other water users.
-(CCC REVISED - GP2020)
+Policy C-WR-3e: Encourage public water suppliers to avoid or minimize significant adverse impacts on the environment resulting from water supply, storage, and transmission facilities, including impacts on other water users.
+(GP2020)